TritonDataCenter/node-manta-sync/README.md

 locate (and `stat(2)`) all local files, to build a list of files that need to be synced.

+If `-x` or `--exclude` arguments are supplied, they will be used in this step to filter out the local files found.
+For instance, `--exclude ./.git/` will cause `manta-sync` to skip all files beginning with `.git/`.

 ### 2. Process each local file, figure out if we need to put a new version into Manta

 For each local file found, a corresponding remote manta filename is constructed, and